Madonna: 2007–2011: Filmmaking, Hard Candy, and business ventures

-Madonna released and performed the song "Hey You" at the London Live Earth concert in July 2007.
-She announced her departure from Warner Bros.
-Records, and declared a new $120 million, ten-year 360 deal with Live Nation.
-In 2008, Madonna produced and wrote I Am Because We Are, a documentary on the problems faced by Malawians; it was directed by Nathan Rissman, who worked as Madonna's gardener.
-She also directed her first film, Filth and Wisdom.
-The plot of the film revolved around three friends and their aspirations.
-The Times said she had "done herself proud" while The Daily Telegraph described the film as "not an entirely unpromising first effort [but] Madonna would do well to hang on to her day job."
-On March 10, 2008, Madonna was inducted into the Rock and Roll Hall of Fame in her first year of eligibility.
-She did not sing at the ceremony but asked fellow Hall of Fame inductees and Michigan natives the Stooges to perform her songs "Burning Up" and "Ray of Light".
+In July 2007, Madonna released and performed "Hey You" at the London Live Earth concert.
+She subsequently announced her departure from Warner Bros.
+Records and signed a ten-year, $120 million 360 deal with Live Nation.
+She produced, wrote, and narrated I Am Because We Are (2008), a documentary directed by Nathan Rissman that addressed social issues in Malawi.
+That same year, she directed her first feature film, Filth and Wisdom, which follows three friends pursuing their ambitions.
+Reviews were largely negative, with The Times describing it as a commendable debut and The Daily Telegraph calling it a promising but imperfect first effort.
+On March 10, 2008, Madonna was inducted into the Rock and Roll Hall of Fame, becoming the second female solo artist to achieve it in her first year of eligibility, after Janis Joplin in 1995.